EvanMcBroom/perfect-loader/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.txt)

 A reference implementation of a perfect in-memory dynamic library loader for Windows.
-The implementation may be considered perfect because it does not reimplement `LoadLibrary`, an approach that will inherently cause an incomplete solution.
+The implementation may be considered perfect because it does not reimplement `LoadLibrary`, an approach that is inherently incomplete.
-Rather, the implementation redirects `LoadLibrary` to use in-memory data, causing a solution that will always have feature parity with the native OS loader.
+Rather, the implementation redirects `LoadLibrary` to use in-memory data, creating a solution that will always have feature parity with the native Windows loader.

 The project implements two solutions for redirecting `LoadLibrary`.
 The first is based off of [A-Normal-User](https://github.com/A-Normal-User)'s [excellent work](https://github.com/A-Normal-User/MemoryDll-DllRedirect) of redirecting `LoadLibrary` by placing hooks on `NtOpenFile` and `NtMapViewOfSection`.